darold/pgbadger/README.md

                              defined in your postgresql.conf.
-Only use it if you aren't using one of the standard prefixes specified in the pgBadger documentation, such as if your prefix includes additional variables like client ip or application name.
+Only use it if you aren't using one of the standard prefixes specified in the pgBadger documentation, such as if your prefix includes additional variables like client IP or application name.
+MUST contain escape sequences for time (%t, %m or %n) and processes (%p or %c).
                              See examples below.
     -P | --no-prettify     : disable SQL queries prettify formatter.
     -q | --quiet           : don't print anything to stdout, not even a progress bar.